 The efficacy of bupropion in the treatment of a major depressive episode was established in two 4-week controlled inpatient trials and one 6-week controlled outpatient trial of adult subjects with MDD [see Clinical Studies (14)].
-The efficacy of bupropion hydrochloride extended-release tablets (SR) in maintaining an antidepsant response for up to 44 weeks following 8 weeks of acute treatment was demonstrated in a placebo-controlled trial [see
+The efficacy of bupropion hydrochloride extended-release tablets (SR) in maintaining an antidepressant response for up to 44 weeks following 8 weeks of acute treatment was demonstrated in a placebo-controlled trial [see

-2.1 General Instructions for Use 2.1 General Instructions for Use To minimize the risk of seizure, increase the dose gradually [see Warnings and Precautions (5.3)].
+2 DOSAGE AND ADMINISTRATION 2.1 General Instructions for Use

+2.1 General Instructions for Use To minimize the risk of seizure, increase the dose gradually [see Warnings and Precautions (5.3)].
 Bupropion hydrochloride extended-release tablets (SR) should be swallowed whole and not crushed, divided, or chewed.
 Bupropion hydrochloride extended-release tablets (SR) may be taken with or without food.

-The usual adult target dose for bupropion hydrochloride extended-release tablets (SR) is 300 mg/day, given as 150 mg twice daily.
+The usual adult target dose for bupropion hydrochloride extended-release tablets (SR) is 300-mg day, given as 150 mg twice daily.
 Initiate dosing with 150 mg/day given as a single daily dose in the morning.
 After 3 days of dosing, the dose may be increased to the 300 mg/day target dose, given as 150 mg twice daily.
 There should be an interval of at least 8 hours between successive doses.
-A maximum of an interval of at least 8 hours between successive doses.
 A maximum of 400 mg/day, given as 200 mg twice daily, may be considered for patients in whom no clinical improvement is noted after several weeks of treatment at 300 mg/day.
 To avoid high peak concentrations of bupropion and/or its metabolites, do not exceed 200 mg in any single dose.

 It is generally agreed that acute episodes of depression require several months or longer of antidepressant drug treatment beyond the response in the acute episode.
-It is unknown whether the dose of bupropion hydrochloride extended-release tablets (SR) needed for maintenance treatment is identical to the dose that provided an initial response.
+It is unknown whether the dose of buprojoin hydrochloride extended-release tablets (SR) needed for maintenance treatment is identical to the dose that provided an initial response.
 Periodically reassess the need for maintenance treatment and the appropriate dose for such treatment.
-2.2 Dose Adjustment in Patients with Hepatic Impairment.
+2.2 Dose Adjustment in Patients with Hepatic Impairment

-In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximum dose of bupropion hydrochloride extended-release tablets (SR) is 100 mg/day or 150 mg every other day.
-In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing the dose and/or frequency of dosing [see Use in Specific Populations (8 7) Clinical Pha 2.3 Dose Adjustment in Patients with Renal Impairment Consider reducing the dose and/or frequency of bupropion hydrochloride extended-release tablets (SR) in patients with renal impairment (Glomerular Filtration Rate [GFR] less than 90 mL/min) [see Use in Specific Populations (8.6), Clinical Pharmacology (12.3)].
+2.2 Dose Adjustment in Patients with negatic impairment in patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximum dose of bupropion hydrochloride extended-release tablets (SR) is 100 mg/day or 150 mg every other day.
+In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing the dose and/or frequency of dosing [see Use in Specific Populations (8.7), Clinical Pharmacology (12.3)].